OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

 In this lab you will get hands-on experience developing a website with Skype for Business integration.
 The sample website will allow an Office 365 user to perform the following from within their website:
 1. Sign into Skype for Business.
-2. View own presence and set status.
+2. View their own presence and set status.
 3. View contact list and other user presence.
 4. View contact cards.
-5. Chat with O365 users using the conversation control.
+5. Chat with Office 365 users using the conversation control.
 6. Escalate conversation to Audio/Video.

 >**Prerequisites:** Before beginning the lab, the following items will be needed: